How to extend C drive in Server 2008 R2

-In a short time, the 20GB Unallocated is extend C drive on the fly.
+In a short time, the 20GB Unallocated is extended to C drive on the fly.

 Method 2 – Extend C: drive with safe partition software

 Better than other tools, NIUBI Partition Editor has powerful 1-Second Rollback technology to protect system and data.
-It is able to revert server to original status automatically and rapidly if anything going wrong.
-If it happens, server will back online in a short time without damage.
+It is able to revert server to original status automatically if it detects any error.
 To avoid mistake, it has Virtual Mode and Cancel-at-well technologies to cancel incorrect operations before and after applying changes.

 There are large amount of files in most of servers.
-Before extending C drive volume, another partition must be shrunk.
+Before extending C drive volume, another partition must be shrunk or moved.
 During this operation, all files in this partition will be moved to new locations.
 It costs a long time if there are large amount of files.
-Because of the special file-moving algorithm, NIUBI saves 30% to 300% time to accomplish this task.
+Because of the advanced file-moving algorithm, NIUBI saves 30% to 300% time to accomplish this task.

-How to extend C: drive in Windows Server 2008 (r2) with NIUBI Partition Editor:
+How to extend C: drive in Windows Server 2008 r2 without losing data:

-Step 1: Download this program, right click the adjacent partition (here is D:) and click “Resize/Move Volume“.
+Step 1: Download NIUBI Partition Editor, right click the adjacent partition (here is D:) and click “Resize/Move Volume“.

 Step 2: In the pop-up window, drag the left border rightwards to shrink it.

 Click OK and back to the main window.
 Unallocated space is made on the left and there’s a pending operation listed on bottom left.

-Step 3: Right click C: drive and select “Resize/Move Volume” again, in the pop-up window, drag the right border rightwards to hold this Unallocated space.
+Step 3: Right click C: drive and select “Resize/Move Volume” again, in the pop-up window, drag the right border rightwards to merge this Unallocated space.

 Click OK and back to the main window.
 C drive is extended from 30GB to 50GB.
 Click Apply on top left to execute the pending operations.